Todoist makes the world’s #1 task manager to organize your work and life. Tell me more

 6. Eat your frog first thing

 Not a morning person?
-Don’t throw the tadpole out with the swamp water.
+No problem!
 The same principles of hyper-prioritization can be applied to any time of day that you feel the most energized, focused, and productive.
-The point is to take full advantage of your best work hours, whether that’s 8am or 8pm.
+The point is to take full advantage of your best work hours, whether that’s 8 am or 8 pm.
 When that time comes around each day, do your most important task first.

 How to eat your frogs with Todoist